grapa-dev/grapa/docs-src/docs/examples.md

 > - Copy/paste `.grc` scripts into the Grapa REPL or save and run them with the CLI.
 > - For Python, run the `.py` script with Python 3 and the `grapapy` module installed.
 >
-> **Note about SQL Syntax Example:** The SQL syntax example demonstrates how Grapa's executable BNF can be used to add custom syntax to the language.
-This is an example implementation showing the pattern - SQL is not natively supported in Grapa, but this example shows how it could be added.
+> **Note about Language Extension Examples:** The SQL and PROLOG syntax examples demonstrate how Grapa's executable BNF can be used to add custom syntax to the language.
+These are working implementations showing the pattern - SQL and PROLOG are not natively supported in Grapa, but these examples show how they can be fully implemented using Grapa's rule system.

 ## See Also
 - [Getting Started](getting_started.md)